Folate receptor

-Folate receptors bind folate and reduced folic acid derivatives and mediates delivery of tetrahydrofolate to the interior of cells.
+Folate receptors bind folate and reduced folic acid derivatives and mediate delivery of tetrahydrofolate to the interior of cells.
 It is then converted from monoglutamate to polyglutamate forms - such as 5-methyltetrahydrofolate - as only monoglutamate forms can be transported across cell membranes.
 Polyglutamate forms are biologically active enzymatic cofactors required for many folate-dependent processes such as folate-dependent one-carbon metabolism.
 These proteins are attached to the membrane by a GPI anchor.
 A riboflavin-binding protein required for the transport of riboflavin to the developing oocyte in chicken also belong to this family.

 Human proteins from this family include: